byu-oit/awslogin/README.md

   * roles.py
   * assume_role.py
 * Make a handel-codepipeline CI/CD pipeline with automated tests.
 If they pass automatically deploy to pypi.
+* [BUG] README.md and LICENSE get left over in /usr/local when pip install to mac